-Friends, Rental house kitchens.
-Can we talk about them for a moment?
-They can be a tricky place in your home.
-Typically kitchens are the heart of a home.
-But in a rental home you just never know what you are going to get and most times, there isn’t a ton you can do to improve a rental kitchen.
+INSIDE : Can we talk about small kitchens for a moment, they can be a tricky place in your home.
+Typically kitchens are the heart of a house.
+But in a rental you just never know what you are going to get.
+Let’s talk about Small Rental Kitchen Vision Board ideas.

 This post may contain affiliate links.
 See full disclosure here.